stuckinsnow/old-wordpress-themes/readme.md

 Tested up to: WordPress 4.5

 # Description
 This theme was built by me in about 2019, and will likely not function at all.
 I am uploading it because I really liked the menu I designed.
-My code quality in this is beyond extremely poor, and the CSS is a mess.
-This is not an example of my work but rather to be used as proof I have dabbled in web development over the years.

 https://github.com/stuckinsnow/wordpress-clear/assets/126236947/87d21ba4-6a66-4339-87b4-510c4f0dc454